lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     >  ['not':false, 'operation':'EQUALS', 'left':'__UID__', 'right':'2819c223-7f76-453a-919d-413861904646']
     > ```

 * In order for search arguments to be accepted by the APIs, the corresponding attribute needs to be defined as a primitive type in the connector's schema.

+    > If you attempt to search against an Object attribute using a String value in a query definition, you may receive an error:
+    >
+    > ```json
+    > {"code":400,"reason":"Bad Request","message":"java.lang.String to java.util.Map"}
+    > ```

-    In the [Example Schema](#developing-scripted-connectors-groovy-requirements-schema-example) script, properties of the complex attributes have been defined as individual attributes in the `users` object class.
+    In the [Example Schema > Flat Representation of Data](#developing-scripted-connectors-groovy-schema-example-script-flat) script, properties of the complex attributes have been defined as individual attributes in the `users` object class.
 The search script has to accommodate this schema by obtaining corresponding individual properties from the `users` data.

     This also presents an opportunity to align the search operation result with any validation policies implemented in the target system.

 Below find an example search script for a simple Groovy connector that gets data from a JSON file, but similarly could handle any other list of objects that can be converted into an array of maps.
 The script implements all the functionality that have been discussed in this chapter.